pranabekka/pranabekka.github.io/content/borrow-infer.md

 where "xor" means "either but not both", so you can share or you can mutate, but you cannot do both at the same time.
-This is a feature that would remove an amazing amount of subtle aliasing bugs and others if all the major languages could adopt it, including high-level ones like Python and Go, which would make them easier to use and closer to the goals of high-level languages.
+This gives Rust some high-level properties that only functional programming languages have, but not any of the mainstream languages.
-The ownership and performance aspects of Rust are a sort-of side-effect of the share xor mutate rule, though Rust makes some design decisions that lean on them further.
+The ownership and performance aspects of Rust are a sort-of side-effect of the share xor mutate rule.
 Manish Goregaokar has an excellent post on the subtler errors caused by shared mutability.